sillybytes/sillybytes/posts/legacy/2016/05/a-better-and-prettier-mysqlmariadb-cli.md

     pager = "ccze -A | less -RSFXin"

-Ok this is nice!, it will page your output using *less* only if the output won't fit your screen.
-Also colorize it using *ccze* (which can make it a little slower in some situations, so beware)
+This will paginate your output using *less* only if the output won't fit in your screen.
+Also, colorize it using *ccze* (which can make it a little slower in some situations, so beware)

     prompt="\n[\d]   (╯°□°）╯- ┻━┻    "

 Show me the current database and use the drop table donger as the prompt (╯°□°）╯- ┻━┻  ....
 Drop table...
-Get it :D ?
+Get it?

 You might want to configure *ccze* as well with the `~/.ccze` file: